giacomelli/Escrutinador/README.md

 #Escrutinador

-Read metadata from your entities.
+Read metadata from your entities no matter how they were defined.

 --------
 ##Metadata provider